YannDubs/Neural-Process-Family/jupyter/text/CNPF.md

 Posterior predictive of a CNP on CelebA $32\times32$ and MNIST.
 ```

 These results are quite impressive, however there are still some signs of underfitting.
 In particular, the interpolations are not very sharp, and do not totally resemble the ground truth image even when there are many context points.
-Nevertheless, this experiment demonstrates the power of neural processes: they can be applied out-of-the-box to learn this complicated structure directly from data, something that would be very difficult with a Gaussian process.
+Nevertheless, this experiment demonstrates the power of neural processes: they can be applied out-of-the-box to learn this complicated structure directly from data, something that would be very difficult with a GP.

-One potential solution to the overfitting problem, motivated by the fact that we know CNPs should be able to approximate _any_ mean and variance functions, might be to simply increase the capacity of the networks $\mathrm{Enc}_{\boldsymbol\theta}$ and $\mathrm{Dec}_{\boldsymbol\theta}$.
+One potential solution to the overfitting problem, motivated by the universality of CNPs, is to increase the capacity of the networks $\mathrm{Enc}_{\theta}$ and $\mathrm{Dec}_{\theta}$, as well as increase the dimensionality of $R$.
 Unfortunately, it turns out that the CNP's modelling power scales quite poorly with the capacity of its networks.
 A more promising avenue, which we explore next, is to consider the _inductive biases_ of its architectures.